 Business Confidence in Japan averaged 1.05 points from 1983 until 2020, reaching an all time high of 53 points in the second quarter of 1989 and a record low of -58 points in the first quarter of 2009.
 This page provides - Japan Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Business Confidence in Japan is expected to be 8.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Japan to stand at 12.00 in 12 months time.
-In the long-term, the Japan Business Confidence is projected to trend around 2.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Japan is expected to be -18.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Business Confidence in Japan to stand at -1.00 in 12 months time.
+In the long-term, the Japan Business Confidence is projected to trend around 5.00 points in 2021 and -6.00 points in 2022, according to our econometric models.